Gabriella439/dhall-manual/manuscript/04-ProjectOrganization.md

 * You need to grant separate permissions or ownership to individual types/schemas/utilities

-# Next steps
+## Next steps

-This chapter concludes the conversion of our original Mergify YAML configuration to an idiomatic Dhall project.
-The next chapter covers how to keep the Dhall configuration file in sync with the generated YAML file.
+We can actually simplify our configuration file through the use of a third-party utility function provided by the [Dhall Prelude](https://prelude.dhall-lang.org/).
+The next chapter illustrates how to "install" and depend on third-party Dhall packages.